High School English

 Every Child Counts

-Among other things, laptops offer the teachers a way to individualize instruction, measure progress with great precision, simulate processes, and break down geographical barriers.
+Among other things, technology offer the teachers a way to individualize instruction, measure progress with great precision, simulate processes, and break down geographical barriers.
 It is a way to improve student enthusiasm toward learning and provide equal access to all of our learners.
 We envision a school in which all available technologies are utilized seamlessly into the classroom creating a greater community of learning among students and faculty.

 NetSmartz - A helpful site for parents.